Curfew not lifted as places of worship, salons, arcades remain closed- Museveni - Nile Post

 Arcades

-Museveni said arcades are densely populated with multiple entrances making it possible for them to allow in very many types of people to enter and in case of any infection, these can’t be raced.
+Museveni said arcades are densely populated with multiple entrances making it possible for them to allow in very many types of people to enter and in case of any infection, these can’t be traced.

-He therefore said it is not wise to open them now.
+He, therefore, said it is not wise to open them now.

 “The arcades are interconnected and the ventilation is poor, which increases the risk of transmission of Covid-19.
 The ability to enforce physical distancing is difficult.
 The multiple entrances compounded with the convergence of people make it difficult to track people in case of contact tracing,” he said.

-He however asked the national task force to talk to the Ministry of Health, Trade and KCCA to engage with arcade owners to identify potential arcades to pilot prevention procedures for possible reopening.
+He however asked the national task force to talk to the Ministry of Health, Trade, and KCCA to engage with arcade owners to identify potential arcades to pilot prevention procedures for possible reopening.

 Salons